 Bruce E. Decker is the founder and owner of Collective Impact, LLC.
 Since 2001, Collective Impact has provided capacity building services to help organizations and communities achieve their mission, realize their vision, and thrive!

 Bruce is a skilled leader, planner, consultant, trainer, facilitator, and entrepreneur.
 He has been recognized for his work in organization, community, and leadership development and has extensive experience working in the areas of strategic planning, stakeholder engagement, family support, prevention, system improvement, service integration, change management, coalition development, and capacity building … all with a focus on impact, results, and “thrivability.”
-Bruce has worked with a broad range of clients in the nonprofit and government sectors from a variety of disciplines in numerous states, throughout the Appalachian region, and at the national level.
+Bruce has worked with a broad range of clients in the nonprofit and government sectors from a variety of disciplines in numerous states, throughout the Appalachian region, and nationally.

 Bruce has extensive experience working with with organizations and communities to implement various home-grown, cutting-edge, and evidence-based assessment, planning, change management, evaluation, and transformation models.
 He has specific practice in community-level work, collaboration, the “collective impact” approach, and working in the intersections of various and diverse systems, disciplines, and industries.
 Bruce also has considerable experience building and restructuring family, community, health, and human service delivery systems through improved communication, increased coordination, and integration of resources.